ShubraChowdhury/DeepReinforcementLearning/p3_collab-compet/Report.md

 ###  Ideas for future work

 First I will have to do a major improvement  with hyperparameters , check  what can be the  replay buffer size for consistent maximum scores.

 Second I will work on improving the model so that when its run on Windows and Linux it should produce the same results (at this point my Linux model fails to perform well when run on and same with windows model).

-Third implementing Prioritized Experience Replay.
+Third implementing Prioritized Experience Replay(https://arxiv.org/abs/1511.05952?context=cs), (https://github.com/qfettes/DeepRL-Tutorials)

 ### References: